IRS new tax bracket list: Here’s what’s changing due to inflation

 The top marginal tax rate for single filers making over $539,900 remains 37%.

-Top marginal tax rates, married filers filing jointly:
+Top marginal tax rates, married filing jointly:

-The top marginal tax rate for married filers filing jointly making over $647,850 remains 37%.
+The top marginal tax rate for married couples filing jointly making over $647,850 remains 37%.

 Other inflationary tax rate changes:

-- The standard deduction for married couples filing jointly is $25,900 (an $800 increase)
+- The standard deduction for married couples filing jointly is $25,900 (an $800 increase).

-- The standard deduction for single filers is $12,950 (a $400 increase)
+- The standard deduction for single filers is $12,950 (a $400 increase).

-- The maximum Earned Income Tax Credit amount is $6,935 (a $207 increase)
+- The maximum Earned Income Tax Credit amount is $6,935 (a $207 increase).

 You can check out all the other tax rate changes for tax year 2022 in the news release here.